Tiancheng-yu/Linux-File-Permissions-Management/README.md

 - Restricting access to sensitive directories

 ## 📄 Project Documentation
-The full documentation is available:
+The full documentation is available here:
 [File Permissions in Linux](./File%20permissions%20in%20Linux.pdf)